prachi1807/Javascript-Calculator/README.md

 # Javascript-Calculator

 This is a basic calculator created using HTML, CSS and Javascript.
-Currently it performs operations only on 2 single digit numbers.
-I'll be updating the code as and how I learn further.
+Currently it performs all the basic operations on multiple numbers.